NetRun Help

 #include "lib/inc.h"

 The only NetRun-specific header is "lib/inc.h".
-The routines in lib/inc.h are documented below.
+The functions in lib/inc.h are documented below.

 If you need to include additional headers, just switch to Whole